Killer Heat

 Killer Heat is a 2024 American neo-noir mystery film directed by Philippe Lacôte, and written by Roberto Bentivegna and Matt Charman.
 Based on Jo Nesbø's short story "The Jealousy Man", the film stars Joseph Gordon-Levitt, Shailene Woodley, and Richard Madden.

-On the sunny island of Crete, twin brothers (Madden) are caught in a violent love triangle.
-When one of them ends up dead in suspicious circumstances, a damaged detective, Nick Bali (Gordon-Levitt), is brought in to investigate the case.

 The film was released by Amazon Prime Video on September 26, 2024.

 Plot

 Penelope Vardakis (Woodley) secretly hires private detective Nick Bali (Gordon-Levitt) to investigate the death of her husband Elias' (Madden) identical twin brother Leo (Madden) in Crete, Greece.
 Since the wealthy Vardakis family controls the island's police, she cannot get them to investigate the death, as officially it was a climbing accident.
 The family fears publicity could harm the value of their shipping company's stock.
 In a series of flashbacks, Nick is revealed to have abandoned his family following the breakdown of his marriage to his unfaithful wife, who became jealous over his work.
 Haunted by these memories, Nick drinks excessively to block them out.

 Nick is allowed to see the coroner's documentation of Leo's injuries and is told that Georges Mensah (Ceesay) is in charge of the investigation.
 Nick visits Mensah, pretending interest in Leo's life insurance claim, but is rebuffed.
 Finding the Vardakis family yacht, Nick observes Elias leaving and follows him to a climbing spot at a cliff face, pretending to be an investigator from the Greek National Intelligence Service looking into Leo's death.
 Elias warns him to stay clear of his mother, Audrey (Holman).
 Nick convinces him to be interviewed over coffee.

 To Nick's surprise, Elias insists he has not seen Leo for weeks.
 They had a major argument, and Elias explained that their father had encouraged them to fight and compete with each other from a young age.
 When Elias receives notice that Nick is not with the NIS, Elias abruptly leaves.
 Nick approaches Mensah, who he saw conducting surveillance on them, and offers to team up.
 They share information once he comes clean, admitting he is a former NYPD detective turned Athens P.I.
 Penelope contacts him, warning him about speaking to the family directly.